 Sometimes also called fibromyalgia syndrome, fibromyalgia causes a number of symptoms, the most common ones pain and tenderness in most areas of the body, as well as tiredness.
-It is a long-term – or chronic – condition that affects around seven times as many women as men.
-Experts aren’t really sure how many people have fibromyalgia, but some believe as many as one in 20 people may be affected to some degree.
-According to the NHS, it most commonly develops in people aged between 30 and 50, but anyone of any age can develop fibromyalgia, even children.
+It is a long-term – or chronic – condition that affects around 10 times as many women as men (i).
+Experts aren’t really sure how many people have fibromyalgia, but the charity Versus Arthritis says estimates suggest somewhere between 1.8 million and 2.9 million people in the UK are affected (ii).
+According to the NHS, it most commonly develops in people aged between 30 and 50, but anyone of any age can develop fibromyalgia, even children (iii).

 Affecting the muscles, tendons and ligaments, fibromyalgia causes pain that can vary significantly from one person to another as well as from day to day.
 Some people who have fibromyalgia have severe pain that has a significant effect on their daily life, whereas others have milder symptoms.
 It can also cause extreme sensitivity to pain, with the slightest touch causing pain and tenderness.

 The cause or fibromyalgia is far from clear.
 It’s not a degenerative disease caused by problems with the joints, bones or muscles like arthritis.
 However, experts believe it may have something to do with the way pain is processed by the brain and the nervous system (or rather that the nervous system is unable to control or process pain signals).
 This can make the pain much more difficult to treat, and you may need to try several treatments and combinations of treatments before you find something that works for you.

 In some people, fibromyalgia symptoms may be triggered by something as common as stress or a viral infection.
 Physical or mental trauma may also play a part in its development, including giving birth, having surgery, being involved in an accident, losing a loved one or experiencing a relationship breakdown.